 We have helped hundreds of people like you fix their tax problems.
+Below are only a few of the examples of how we've helped our clients.
 We do everything we can, using a variety of options to reduce the tax, interest, and penalties that our client's owe.
 Please read some of our success stories below.

 John originally hired our company owing a balance to the IRS of approximately $6,000 and wished to secure his account with the IRS into currently not collectible status.
 This was accomplished and we later evaluated his situation further.
 We later were able to work with him to submit an offer in compromise to the IRS which was accepted for a total of $50.00.
 Thanks John!
 (99% reduction)